-When the voltage on the OV pin exceeds the overvoltage rising threshold for more than 1.0 ms, an overvoltage fault is detected and one of the start-up conditions (list on page 12) is violated.
-The 34652 turns off the Power MOSFET and deactivates the power good output signals, thus disabling the load.
-The 34652 stays in this state until the voltage on the OV pin falls below the overvoltage falling threshold for more than 1.0 ms, signaling that the supply voltage is in the normal operation range.
-Then a new start-up sequence initiates as described on page 12.
+When the input voltage exceeds the overvoltage rising threshold for more than 1.0 ms, an overvoltage fault is detected and one of the start-up conditions (list on page 10) is violated.
+The 34653 turns off the Power MOSFET and deactivates the power good output signals, disabling the load.
+The 34653 stays in this state until the input voltage falls below the overvoltage falling threshold for more than 1.0 ms, signaling that the supply voltage is in the normal operation range.
+Then a new start-up sequence initiates as described on page 10.
+The overvoltage detection circuit is also equipped with a 2.0 V hysteresis.